Dr Alexander Hunter is a composer with Scottish, German and Red River Métis heritage.

-Dr Alexander Hunter is currently Composition Convenor and Music Theory & Aural Skills Convenor at the Australian National University School of Music in Canberra.
+He is currently working as the Composition Convenor and Undergraduate Convenor at the Australian National University School of Music on unceded Ngunawal and Ngambri Country.

 Hunter studied composition, double bass, viola da gamba and ethnomusicology at Northern Illinois University, and received a PhD in composition from Edinburgh Napier University.
 In 2014 he relocated to Canberra to take up a lecturing position at the Australian National University School of Music.
 He has taught composition, music journalism, multimedia performance, theory and history, founded the ANU New Music Ensemble and Experimental Music Studio, and co-founded the ANU Laptop Ensemble (LENS).